List of retronyms: R–Z

 The Lost Levels: In 1986, the first sequel to the hit NES game Super Mario Bros. was released in Japan as Super Mario Bros.
 2. Because of its extreme difficulty and similarity to its predecessor, Nintendo of America opted not to release the game in North America.
 Instead, Nintendo released a remake of Yume Kōjō: Doki Doki Panic as the North American Super Mario Bros.
 2 in 1988.
 The original sequel was eventually rereleased worldwide as part of the Super Mario All-Stars compilation, but under the moniker Super Mario Bros.: The Lost Levels.
-Outside of Japan, this name persists.
+Outside of Japan, this name persists to avoid confusion with the North American sequel.